jakub-rychlik/Linear-1st-Order-PDE-Method-of-Characteristics/README.md

 # Linear-1st-Order-PDE-Method-of-Characteristics
 Program for calculating numerical solutions for linear 1st order partial differential equations.
-I designed this algorithm in my bachelor thesis.
+I designed this algorithm in my bachelor thesis at Charles university, Faculty of Mathematics and Physics.

 ## Project structure
 ### Source code